 Different Materials Used for Blankets

-Cotton: Cotton is a natural fibre harvested from plants .
-It can help regulate temperature in warm and cold climates because of its breathability.
+Cotton: Cotton is a natural fiber harvested from plants.
+It can help regulate the temperature in warm and cold climates because of its breathability.
 It is hypoallergenic and becomes soft with each wash.

 Wool: It keeps you warm during winters and is a soft fabric.
 It has moisture-wicking properties that keep the blanket dry.
 However, some wool can be itchy or have a rough surface.